okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 These (if you manually do it) all show up on the "create stack" part of CloudFormation.

 The template review also gives you an opportunity to estimate cost.

+## CloudFormation Designer

+A visual aid to help build the CF Stack.